 Supported by the World Bank Tokyo DRM Hub, many of the Program’s active projects draw on Japanese expertise in DRM.

-The Program has supported 68 countries through over 130 technical assistance projects now totaling over $100 million in grants (as of end March 2020).
+The Program has supported more than 90 countries through over 180 technical assistance projects now totaling over $140 million in grants (as of March 2021).

 These projects have been key towards increasing country capacity for assessing and designing disaster risk management policy and solutions.
 This includes, for example, supporting the adoption of national policy frameworks for mainstreaming disaster and climate resilience across infrastructure and social sectors; and strengthening building codes and land use planning systems.
 Most notably, program activities have helped countries mobilize World Bank financing for resilient infrastructure investments.

 Please click on the image of the map for the interactive version.

 This map shows all the grants awarded by the Japan-World Bank DRM Program up to end of March 2021.
 Global grants are shown on the upper-left area of the map.

 The Results in Resilience Stories report on results and outcomes achieved under each technical assistance grant of the Japan-World Bank (WB) Disaster Risk Management (DRM) Program.
 Information on results is generated at four main levels: (i) development challenge; (ii) input of financing and other resources; (iii) output of projects and programs; and (i) contribution to outcomes on the ground and lessons learned.
 This information is also presented in the Program’s Annual Report, as well as in dedicated analysis in grant reporting.
 The Japan-WB DRM Program is committed to improving how it measures resilience and the impact of disaster risk management interventions on the ground, a challenge that will be overcome by strengthening monitoring platforms and quality of grant reporting.